Spadina House: Museum operation

 Billiard room in Spadina House.
 The house is presently a historic museum operated by the City of Toronto.

 The Spadina historic house and gardens is one of ten historic museums operated and owned by the City of Toronto.
 The museum's visitors learn and experience how Torontonians lived during the early 20th Century.
 Tours are scheduled at set times each day, that explore political, economic and social themes of that time period.
-The restoration process of the museum is also offered in “The restoration tour”.
-Other possible excursions available include “It’s a Kid’s Life” and “Meet the Austins: A Toronto Family in the 1920s and 1930s”.
-A seasonal excursion at the Spadina House is “Flashman versus Evil: A Grudge Match-recreated 1930’s Radio Play”.
-This excursion has been on exhibit four times, during the holiday season, and recreates 1930's live radio shows for the visitors to experience Radio how the inhabitants of the Spadina House would have in the 1930s.

 The Spadina Historic house is known as a desirable location for photography, film shots, weddings, and corporate functions.